phuc94/fb-mock/README.md

 ## Current state

-This project were deployed to _heroku_ with _MongoDb Atlas_ before but currently unavailable, so you can sadly only review the code structure and such only.
+This project were deployed to _heroku_ with _MongoDb Atlas_ before but currently unavailable, so you can only review the code structure and such.